brittonlaroche/MongoDB-Demos/Stitch/rest/README.md

 }
 ```

-Next add some charts to your application with the [Embed Atlas Charts in your app tutorial](https://github.com/brittonlaroche/MongoDB-Demos/edit/master/Stitch/charts)
+Next: add some charts to your application with the [Embed Atlas Charts](https://github.com/brittonlaroche/MongoDB-Demos/edit/master/Stitch/charts) in your application tutorial.